Aims and Visions

 All accidents are recorded and passed to parents.

 If your child has any medical conditions, please inform the school office immediately.
 Our medical needspolicy can be found here along with the parental consent form for the administration of medicine HYPERLINK.
 Children who are on a course of antibiotics should not return to school until the course is completed.
 Medicines may be given by parents in the school building.
 If you wish staff to administer any medicines in school you MUST complete the relevant consent form in advance.

 We keep a register of Asthma sufferers, and the correct procedures in case of an attack.
 If your child suffers from this please let us know immediately.
 Inhalers are kept in the classroom for immediate use should the need arise – all inhalers need to be NAMED.

 We are proud of Pinchbeck East School and especially proud of the way the children look.
 We are particular about school uniform and we feel it is very important to ensure the children maintain a high standard of dress.

 We have a uniform because we believe the children are proud of being members of their school.
 It has a unifying effect and for new starters particularly, gives the children an immediate sense of “belonging”.
 Their high standard of appearance is, we believe, reflected in the quality of their work, and is often commented upon by visitors.
 The basic colour scheme is Royal Blue, Grey & White.

 |Footwear||Black Shoes/sensible sandals||Footwear||Black shoes/sensible sandals

 (low heeled – no more than 2” heel)

 In the warmer weather girls wear summer dresses in blue and white check or thin stripe, in any style.
-The school also has baseball caps for sale to be used in hot weather.
+The school has baseball caps and reversible coats for sale in school.